 Each year over 50 volunteers take part by helping to collect donations at entrance gates, handing out programmes, marshalling road closures and clearing up litter.

-Members of the festival’s organising team are coordinating the recruitment campaign for this year’s 10th annual festival on 9th June.
+Members of the festival’s organising team are coordinating the recruitment campaign for this year’s festival on Saturday 8th June.

 Festival Volunteer Manager Max Feeney said: “Volunteering is one of the most rewarding things you can ever do.
 Giving up your time to support a good cause, take part in a project or help organise an event goes a long way.
 It tells other people a lot about you and shows that you’re motivated and prepared to help others.
 Thousands of people across the country spend time volunteering.
 Some of the most successful campaigns ever run have been established and managed by volunteers.”

 In preparation for Party in the Park in June organisers are re-launching Be Part of It – a scheme where those that sign up will receive added benefits.